AndersDeath/diary2/000-current.md

 # 17 May - Wednesday - Kaş - 230 day of immigration

 I finally cooked fucking Docker container for nuxtjs today.
 It wasn't so easy I need to say.
 Firstly I didn't do this before, secondly there is a lot of shitty information on the internet that is hard to filter.
 However I did it and I am quite happy.
 At the same time I did some important tasks for DR SMILE that is good.
 Because of all good things my mood is also good.
-It looks like I will have interesting test task and cool project in DR SMILE as welll
+It looks like I will have interesting test task and cool project in DR SMILE as well